|

 "It will not come to that, my love," said Eowyn, "not

-if you were right about my being the Valar's choice for you."
+if you are right about my being the Valar's choice for you."

 "There can be no doubt of that, Eowyn nín,"